 (9)

-The year the stock was assessed to be recovered to the depletion target was recorded and compared to the operating model stock was actually recovered.
-In order to have comparable scales between the life-histories the difference between the estimated and actual recovery year was divided by the mean generation time (Table 1) for the corresponding life-history.
+The year the stock was assessed to be recovered to the depletion target was recorded and compared to when the population in the operating model stock actually recovered.
+The difference between the estimated and actual recovery year was divided by the mean generation time (Table 1) for the corresponding life-history to have comparable scales between the life-histories.
 The mean generation times were based on virgin conditions.

 Results

 The estimation failed to correctly estimate the stock overfished neither by the first assessment nor the subsequent assessments for a small number of simulation for each life-history.
-The flatfish and rockfish life-histories resulted in 12 and 6 runs, respectively, not being assessed overfished at any point.
+The flatfish and rockfish life-histories resulted in 12 and 6 runs, respectively, in which the estimation method failed to determine that the stock was below the overfished threshold in any years (i.e. depletion < 0.125 and 0.25 respectively) t.
 Examining these runs showed that the estimation method estimated a positively biased depletion (e.g. a higher relative biomass level relative to the true state) which was above the overfished declaration threshold in the first assessment.
 Although the stock status was estimated greater than the true, the estimated catches with the reductions applied by the PFMC harvest control rule and buffer allowed the stock to grow to a state such that either one of two situations occurred; 1) by the subsequent assessment the stock was no longer overfished, or 2) the stock was still overfished although closer to the overfished threshold and the estimate from depletion was positively biased once again.
 The reductions in data for the “reduced data” scenario only occurred when the estimation method determined that the stock was overfished.
 Hence, these select simulations for the “reduced data” scenario retained the full sample sizes for the entire period.
 For this reason, these simulations were removed from all scenarios.
 Upon exploration the removal of the specific runs did not impact the results.

 The median estimates of spawning biomass and stock depletion were similar for the “reduced data” and “no reduction” scenarios relative to the medians of the true population for both the flatfish and rockfish life-histories in their respective performance (Fig 1 and 2).
 Each data scenario resulted in median estimates that were either marginally above (rockfish) or below (flatfish) the median of the true population trajectories in the final assessment years.
 This pattern of behavior was slightly worse in the “reduced data” scenario, only improving for the flatfish life-history in latter assessments when the stock was estimated rebuilt and sample sizes increased again.
 While the estimates from the “eliminated data” scenario were similar for the flatfish life-history (Fig 1e and 2e), the rockfish life-history estimated a lower median spawning biomass and a more depleted population relative to the true median depletion of the stock (Fig 1f and 2f).
 The “eliminated data” scenario for rockfish resulted in positively biased virgin spawning biomass estimates which led to the negative bias in estimated depletion (Table 2).
-The 95% confidence intervals from the median estimates of spawning biomass and depletion for both life-histories were strikingly smaller for the “eliminated data” scenario compared to the other two scenarios that had some form of data during the rebuilding period (Fig 1e-f and 2e-f).
+The 95% simulation intervals from the median estimates of spawning biomass and depletion for both life-histories were strikingly smaller for the “eliminated data” scenario compared to the other two scenarios that had some form of data during the rebuilding period (Fig 1e-f and 2e-f).
 This was also reflected in smaller RMSE values for the flatfish life-history (Table 3).
 The rockfish final depletion RMSEs for the “eliminated data” scenario are not significantly different from the other data scenarios, because while the estimates became more precise the bias of those estimates also increased.